-The El Sol Elementary and Middle School discipline policy has been developed to make sure all students are able to develop physically, mentally, emotionally, and socially in a secure, orderly, and productive learning environment.
+The El Sol Elementary and Middle School discipline policy was developed to ensure all students can develop physically, mentally, emotionally, and socially in a secure, orderly, and productive learning environment.
 It has also been developed so teachers have guidelines and the support they need to teach efficiently.
 Finally, the school disciplinary policy provides parents with the knowledge that their student(s) will be treated fairly.